-The maximum number of snowy plovers recorded on a single survey this year was 99 which were observed pre-season foraging on mudflats west of the nesting site during ebbing to low tide.
-However, the species was only observed on five dates, and only once post-breeding.
-None were observed during the peak of nesting season from late March through August and no nests were found.
-One banded fledgling suspected of originating from South San Diego Bay NWR was observed roosting on the northwest edge of the site during high tide in late August.
+The number of snowy plovers and frequency of sightings were reduced this year from previous years.
+Ten were observed pre-season in January and two were observed post-season in July foraging on mudflats west of the nesting site during ebbing to low tide.
+None were observed during the peak of nesting season from late March through early July, none were observed within potential nesting habitat, and no nests were found.
 Site suitability for nesting by snowy plovers had decreased due to encroaching saltmarsh vegetation and its increasing density where mudflats used to exist adjacent to the southwest and northwest fill so that plovers and young no longer have access between foraging and nesting habitats.
 The last documented nesting attempt by snowy plovers at D Street Fill was in 2000.
 The excavation of the northwest edge of the site to an unvegetated gentler slope adjacent to mudflats in 2011 increased the potential for plover use of the site and for nesting to be re-established.
 However, saltmarsh vegetation has filled in along this shoreline as well.

-Observations of snowy plovers this season again demonstrated the importance of Sweetwater Marsh bayfront tidal flats to the species.
+Despite this, continued observations of snowy plovers this season reinforce the importance of Sweetwater Marsh bayfront tidal flats to the species.
 Color-banded plovers observed roosting at high tide along ocean-facing beaches of Naval Amphibious Base Coronado have been observed to spread out along the beach as tide ebbs, then cross the bay to forage as mudflats adjacent to the mouth of the Sweetwater River are exposed during receding low tide (unpubl. data, E. Copper and US Navy).
-The distance to the flats adjacent to the D Street Fill and Sweetwater Marsh is approximately 1.75 miles from the Orange Beach/north Silver Strand State Beach roost site and 3.25 miles from the Red/Yellow Beach roost site.
-The numbers of foraging birds observed off D Street Fill represent a good proportion of those roosting along the Silver Strand.

 No attempt was made to document all nests or all species nesting at D Street Fill.
 However, nests encountered during monitoring for terns and snowy plovers were marked, mapped, and contents recorded (Figure 2).
-Killdeer (Charadrius vociferus) established at least seven nests within the interior and on the northwest and west slopes of the site.
-Horned larks (Eremophila alpestris) appeared to nest throughout the site, and at least 15 nests were found within the tern colony.
+Killdeer (Charadrius vociferus) established at least 11 nests within the interior and on the northwest slope of the site.
+Horned larks (Eremophila alpestris) appeared to nest throughout the site, and at least 17 nests were found within the tern colony.
 Belding's savannah sparrows (Passerculus sandwichensis beldingi) and western meadowlarks were present and singing throughout the season, indicating probable nesting of both species adjacent to the prepared colony site.
-Although breeding was not confirmed, a federally endangered light-footed clapper rail (Rallus longirostris levipes) was observed along the northeast shore.
 Other sensitive species observed on-site this season included San Diego black-tailed jackrabbit (Lepus californicus bennettii), and two low-growing coastal strand plant species considered endangered by the California Native Plant Society (CNPS): coast wooly-heads (Nemacaulis denudata) and Nuttall's lotus (Lotus nuttallianus = Acmispon prostratus).